Summary Card

 Radiology

-- CT: show temporal bone & middle ear, ossicles, cholesteatoma (squamous epithelium trapped in the middle ear)
+- CT: shows temporal bone & middle ear, ossicles, cholesteatoma (squamous epithelium trapped in the middle ear)

 Audiology